Fries-byte/Fries-byte/README.md

 • About <br />
 ㅤ◦ Info  <br />
 ㅤㅤ· Suggestions are allowed, i'd be happy to see you people's ideas! :D <br />
-ㅤㅤ· Svelte+ is a tool written in JavaScript Script and converts simple terms into Svelte code <br />
 ㅤㅤ· Check out [Fries' Productions](https://github.com/Fries-Productions), some Repositorys are created in there <br /><br />
 ### Fries-Search <br />
 • About <br />